SchengenDoc

 An embassy-ready document kit — cover letter, day-by-day itinerary, applicant profile, and personalised checklist — formatted for the standards Singapore-resident applicants are graded on.

-Embassy-ready documents for VFS Global Singapore / TLScontact Singapore appointments
+Applications are submitted through VFS Global Singapore / TLScontact Singapore.

 Organised Schengen visa document folder prepared by a resident applicant in Singapore, showing a cover letter, flight itinerary to Zurich, employment pass card, and passport alongside a VFS Singapore appointment slip.